 Chihuahua’s tend to recognize their own breed of dog, but do not tolerate other dogs as easily as they do their own.
 They are even aggressive with larger dogs so it is important to socialize a Chihuahua as a puppy in order to bring down the aggressive qualities towards other dogs.
 Socialization can also help with aggressiveness towards strangers and children.
 The more the dog is around people and not left alone, the more comfortable they feel with others which can dramatically change their personality.

 With any breed of dog, temperament is something that can be altered by the environment in which the dog is brought up.
-With the Chihuahua’s temperament there is additional care required to make sure that the dog grows to become a well behaved member of the family.
+Often an abusive past may lead to a timid chihuahua.
+With the Chihuahua temperament there is additional care required to make sure that the dog grows to become a well behaved member of the family.

 The fact that they are small does not take away from their quick movements and eager personalities.
 They are much “larger” dogs than their size portrays them to be.
 Whether you look at their love, intelligence, or behavior, a Chihuahua is a dog who enjoys getting noticed.